wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/blocking-attacks.rst

   </command>

-We set the command name (it will be used in the active response) and the path of the script to execute.
-Finally, it is possible to set a defined timeout to unblock the IP.
+Set the command name and the path of the script to execute.
+It's also possible to set a defined timeout to unblock the IP.

 Defining the active response
 ----------------------------

-Now, we configure Wazuh to run the active response.
+Configure Wazuh to run the active response.
 The main fields are:

 - ``command``: The command previously defined (firewall-drop).